$891.87 Million in Sales Expected for Flowserve Corp (NYSE:FLS) This Quarter

-Brokerages expect that Flowserve Corp (NYSE:FLS) will report sales of $891.87 million for the current fiscal quarter, according to Zacks.
-Four analysts have provided estimates for Flowserve’s earnings, with the highest sales estimate coming in at $914.10 million and the lowest estimate coming in at $880.00 million.
-Flowserve reported sales of $996.54 million in the same quarter last year, which would suggest a negative year-over-year growth rate of 10.5%.
-The business is scheduled to issue its next quarterly earnings report on Wednesday, November 4th.
+Equities research analysts expect that Flowserve Corp (NYSE:FLS) will report $891.87 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Flowserve’s earnings.
+The lowest sales estimate is $880.00 million and the highest is $914.10 million.
+Flowserve posted sales of $996.54 million during the same quarter last year, which suggests a negative year over year growth rate of 10.5%.
+The company is expected to announce its next earnings report on Wednesday, November 4th.

-On average, analysts expect that Flowserve will report full year sales of $3.65 billion for the current fiscal year, with estimates ranging from $3.62 billion to $3.69 billion.
-For the next fiscal year, analysts anticipate that the firm will post sales of $3.43 billion, with estimates ranging from $3.37 billion to $3.54 billion.
-Zacks’ sales averages are a mean average based on a survey of analysts that cover Flowserve.
+According to Zacks, analysts expect that Flowserve will report full year sales of $3.65 billion for the current fiscal year, with estimates ranging from $3.62 billion to $3.69 billion.
+For the next year, analysts forecast that the company will post sales of $3.43 billion, with estimates ranging from $3.37 billion to $3.54 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side analysts that cover Flowserve.

-Flowserve (NYSE:FLS) last issued its quarterly earnings results on Thursday, July 30th.
-The industrial products company reported $0.53 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.29 by $0.24.
-Flowserve had a return on equity of 14.96% and a net margin of 3.77%.
-The business had revenue of $924.97 million during the quarter, compared to analyst estimates of $890.88 million.
+Flowserve (NYSE:FLS) last posted its quarterly earnings data on Thursday, July 30th.
+The industrial products company reported $0.53 earnings per share for the quarter, beating the consensus estimate of $0.29 by $0.24.
+Flowserve had a net margin of 3.77% and a return on equity of 14.96%.
+The firm had revenue of $924.97 million during the quarter, compared to analysts’ expectations of $890.88 million.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-FIL Ltd lifted its holdings in Flowserve by 2.1% during the 2nd quarter.
-FIL Ltd now owns 15,389 shares of the industrial products company’s stock worth $439,000 after buying an additional 315 shares in the last quarter.
-American International Group Inc. lifted its holdings in Flowserve by 0.9% during the 1st quarter.
-American International Group Inc. now owns 44,699 shares of the industrial products company’s stock worth $1,068,000 after buying an additional 415 shares in the last quarter.
-Nomura Asset Management Co.
-Ltd. lifted its holdings in Flowserve by 2.3% during the 1st quarter.
-Nomura Asset Management Co.
-Ltd. now owns 24,756 shares of the industrial products company’s stock worth $592,000 after buying an additional 563 shares in the last quarter.
-Texas Permanent School Fund increased its position in shares of Flowserve by 2.5% in the 1st quarter.
-Texas Permanent School Fund now owns 23,733 shares of the industrial products company’s stock valued at $567,000 after purchasing an additional 578 shares during the last quarter.
-Finally, Public Employees Retirement Association of Colorado increased its position in shares of Flowserve by 3.4% in the 1st quarter.
-Public Employees Retirement Association of Colorado now owns 18,197 shares of the industrial products company’s stock valued at $435,000 after purchasing an additional 592 shares during the last quarter.
-Institutional investors own 94.13% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in FLS.
+EdgePoint Investment Group Inc. lifted its stake in Flowserve by 19.2% in the first quarter.
+EdgePoint Investment Group Inc. now owns 20,923,370 shares of the industrial products company’s stock valued at $499,859,000 after buying an additional 3,372,800 shares in the last quarter.
+Caisse DE Depot ET Placement DU Quebec lifted its stake in Flowserve by 50.3% in the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 4,305,969 shares of the industrial products company’s stock valued at $102,870,000 after buying an additional 1,440,571 shares in the last quarter.
+Fiduciary Management Inc. WI bought a new position in Flowserve in the first quarter valued at approximately $20,670,000.
+AQR Capital Management LLC raised its holdings in shares of Flowserve by 835.9% in the second quarter.
+AQR Capital Management LLC now owns 593,854 shares of the industrial products company’s stock valued at $16,574,000 after purchasing an additional 530,403 shares during the last quarter.
+Finally, International Value Advisers LLC acquired a new stake in shares of Flowserve in the second quarter valued at approximately $13,416,000.
+94.13% of the stock is currently owned by hedge funds and other institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 2nd.
-Shareholders of record on Friday, September 18th will be issued a dividend of $0.20 per share.
-The ex-dividend date is Thursday, September 17th.
-This represents a $0.80 dividend on an annualized basis and a yield of 2.72%.
-Flowserve’s dividend payout ratio (DPR) is presently 36.36%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 2nd.
+Shareholders of record on Friday, September 18th will be paid a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a yield of 2.82%.
+The ex-dividend date of this dividend is Thursday, September 17th.
+Flowserve’s payout ratio is currently 36.36%.

 About Flowserve